-- -s Turns on the slow terminal mode, in this mode the program will not draw expensive line drawing characters and will toggle verbose mode off. - Used only if the code was compiled with Slang and terminfo: it makes the Midnight Commander use the value of the TERMCAP variable for the terminal information instead of the information on the system wide terminal database - -u Disables the use of a concurrent shell (only makes sense if the Midnight Commander has been built with concurrent shell support). - -U Enables the use of the concurrent shell support (only makes sense if the Midnight Commander was built with the subshell support set as an optional feature). - -V Displays the version of the program. - -x Forces xterm mode.
+- -s Turns on the slow terminal mode, in this mode the program will not draw expensive line drawing characters and will toggle verbose mode off. - Used only if the code was compiled with Slang and terminfo: it makes the Midnight Commander use the value of the TERMCAP variable for the terminal information instead of the information on the system wide terminal database - -u Disables the use of a concurrent shell (only makes sense if the Midnight Commander has been built with concurrent shell support). - -U Enables the use of the concurrent shell support (only makes sense if the Midnight Commander was built with the subshell support set as an optional feature). - -v file Enters the internal viewer to view the file specified. - -V Displays the version of the program. - -x Forces xterm mode.
 Used when running on xterm-capable terminals (two screen modes, and able to send mouse escape sequences).